 Written By: Dr. Keith Hariman, Specialist in Psychiatry

 Jason was only brought to medical attention a few months after his mood had deteriorated.
-This delay in getting treatment was partly because of his own reluctance, insisting that he was only going through a low period in life, and fearing the associated stigma of weakness.
-He was worried that if ‘the lads’ knew that he was in such distress, they would either laugh at him, not understand what he’s going through or tell him simply to ‘snap out of it’.
+This delay in getting treatment was partly because of his own reluctance, insisting that he was only going through a low period in life.
+He also feared the associated stigma of weakness.
+He was worried that if ‘the lads’ knew that he was in such distress, they would either laugh at him, not understand what he was going through or tell him simply to ‘snap out of it’.
 When his wife encouraged him to seek treatment, he would often shout back at her and told her to stop nagging.
 The turning point only arrived when his wife broke down in tears one day and said that she couldn’t bear living with him anymore.

-Jason’s condition was managed effectively through a combination of antidepressants and cognitive behavioural therapy.
-Coupled with the rebound in the economy, the slowing down of COVID-19 cases and easing of restrictions, thus better business at the restaurant, the depression soon went into remission and he is able to live life now mostly like before (bar the visits abroad that we all crave for).
-The bigger problem, however, is the difficulties that mental health professionals encounter in trying to identify individuals like Jason earlier, so interventions may be delivered more promptly.
-There has been research looking into various behavioural change techniques to encourage men to seek treatment if the need arises, such as the use of role models to convey information, incorporation of the content that builds on positive male traits (eg. Responsibility and strength), psychoeducational material to bring awareness, and signposting services.
+The bigger problem, however, is the difficulties that mental health professionals encounter in trying to identify individuals like Jason earlier, so interventions may be delivered sooner rather than later.
+There has been research looking into various behavioural change techniques to encourage men to seek treatment if the need arises, such as the use of role models to convey information, incorporation of content that builds on positive male traits (eg. responsibility and strength), psychoeducational material to bring awareness, and signposting services.
 There isn’t a single most effective technique, as different people would respond to different cues.
-Nonetheless, it is hoped that with these strategies, the curtain covering the stigma on mental illness can be torn down and we can have a conversation about men’s mental health.
+Nonetheless, it is hoped that with these strategies, the curtain covering the stigma of mental illness can be torn down and we can have a conversation about men’s mental health.

 1. Sagar-Ouriaghli, I., Godfrey, E., Bridge, L., Meade, L., & Brown, J. S. L. (2019).
 Improving Mental Health Service Utilization Among Men: A Systematic Review and Synthesis of Behavior Change Techniques Within Interventions Targeting Help-Seeking.
 American Journal of Men's Health.
 Retrieved November 2, 2021, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6560805/.